 Health & Safety Executive

-The Care Inspectorate is showing its support for nurseries, childminders and other early years care services that take a positive approach to risk, by setting out its position on regulating for risk in play.
-We launched our position statement with the support of Play Scotland at their event Playing with risk: embracing the benefits with positive regulation, held in January 2016.
+The Care Inspectorate has shown its support for nurseries, childminders and other early years care services that take a positive approach to risk, by setting out its position on regulating for risk in play.
+Their position statement was launched with the support of Play Scotland at their event Playing with risk: embracing the benefits with positive regulation, held in January 2016.

 The Care Inspectorate’s position statement

 “The Care Inspectorate supports care service providers taking a positive approach to risk in order to achieve the best outcomes for children.
 This means moving away from a traditional deficit model that takes a risk-averse approach, which can unnecessarily restrict children’s experiences attending registered services, to a more holistic risk-benefit model.
 For example, we encourage services to use risk assessment to support children to enjoy potentially hazardous activities such as woodwork using real tools, exploring nature and playing in the mud and rain.
 We do not expect written risk assessments to be carried out for daily play activities.”

 Play Scotland supports risk benefit assessments